|

 Enable the selection of Asset groups.

 The asset groups are listed based on the selected organization, country or territory, and site.
-Select one or more desired
+Select one or more desired asset groups.

 Click Apply to apply the selected values.
 Click x (close) to close the general filters window.